BatedUrGonnaDie/salty_bot/README.md

 Somewhat basic Twitch chat bot with Twitch, Osu, YouTube, SRL, and soon LoL API integration.

-Coded with Python 2.7.6.
+Coded with Python 2.7.
 Required module install Requests due to how many API calls it has now.

-Aim of this bot is to be able to retrieve game playing for speedrunners to have rotating commands for different games.

 Commands
 ========
 `!commands` will output all of the active commands at the current time.

 `!wr` will output the world record for the game and category.
 Game is retrieved from Twitch API, and category is found by matching the title against categories in the config file.
 If one matches then it will print out that time.

 `!leaderboards` will output the leaderboard for the game as specified in the config file.

 `!race` will check to see if a variant of "race" is in your title to prevent spamming, and if it is it will check the SRL API to see if you are in a race.
 If you are listed in the race it will generate the game, category, and SRL nicks racing, as well as output a multitwitch link if the race has 6 or fewer live racers, or an SRL race page link if it  has more to keep the link size down.

-`!quote`/`!pun` will display a randomly selected quote/pun from a file.
+`!quote`/pun` will display a randomly selected quote/pun from a file.

-`!addqoute`/`!addpun` will add the given quote/pun to a review file so that you can manually move it over later.
-If the broadcaster uses this command the quote/pun will go straight into the live file (that means be careful).
+`!addqoute`/addpun` will add the given quote/pun to a review file so that you can manually move it over later.
+If the `!broadcaster uses this command the quote/pun will go straight into the live file (that means be careful).

 `!song` will display the current song you are playing on osu if you have osu!np going and your game is set to Osu!, or it will output the current song you are listening to from a media player if you have something that can read the info